 # Sysmon process creates

-Get-ChildItem $CaseDir -Recurse -Filter '*Sysmon_Operational.evtx' |
+Get-ChildItem $CaseDir -Recurse -Filter '*Sysmon_Operational.evtx' -ErrorAction Stop |

-ForEach-Object { Get-WinEvent -Path $_.FullName -FilterXPath '*[System[EventID=1]]' } |
+ForEach-Object { Get-WinEvent -Path $_.FullName -FilterXPath '*[System[EventID=1]]' -ErrorAction SilentlyContinue } |

 ForEach-Object {